hashicorp/vault-plugin-database-couchbase/README.md

 $ vault write -force database/rotate-root/insecure-couchbase

  ```
-**Note: If you want to connect the plugin to a couchbase cluster prior to version 6.5.0 you will also have to suppy an existing bucket (bucket_name="default") or the command will fail with the error message [TBD]**
+**Note: If you want to connect the plugin to a couchbase cluster prior to version 6.5.0 you will also have to supply an existing bucket (bucket_name="default") or the command will fail with the error message [TBD]**

 ### Encrypted plugin initialization

-The example here uses the self signed CA certificate that comes with the out of the box coucbase cluster installation and is not suitable for real production use where commercial grade certificates should be obtained.
+The example here uses the self signed CA certificate that comes with the out of the box couchbase cluster installation and is not suitable for real production use where commercial grade certificates should be obtained.
 ```
 $ BASE64PEM=$(curl -X GET http://Administrator:Admin123@127.0.0.1:8091/pools/default/certificate|base64 -w0)